Frozen Embryo Transfer (FET)

 Pioneering Vitrification Method of Freezing Embryos

 The flash-freezing technique of vitrification makes it possible to ready fresh embryos rapidly for cryopreservation.
 Using the vitrification method, embryos freeze quickly and damaging ice crystals do not form between cells.
-New Hope Fertility NYC is a leader in embryo freezing.
+New Hope Fertility NYC is a pioneer in embryo freezing.
 Dr. John Zhang was one of the first doctors in the United States to implement the vitrification method of embryo freezing.

 - Temperature of embryos drops from 98.6°F (37°C) to 320°F (-196°C) instantaneously